 We conducted an in-the-wild user study (n=27) comparing methods to provide additional multimedia content to guided tour participants.
 Four methods were compared, a paper poster, a projected poster and printed and projected fiducial markers viewed through a mobile device AR browser.
 Overall, the paper fiducial marker based solution was preferred with 41% of participants selecting it as their preferred solution.
-The projected markers technique was considered to have potential to enhance the tour participants' experience, but would face challenges due to lighting conditions and image stability.
+The projected markers technique was considered to have potential to enhance the tour participants' engagement with the tour guide, improve attention, group cohesion and responsivity, but would face challenges due to lighting conditions and image stability.